m-kupiec/compendium-javascript/README.md

 let abc = new Abc();
 ```

+Arrow function cannot be used as a constructor function because of not supporting `this` for the immediate outer context

 `new.target` is sometimes used to test whether the function was called with `new` by returning:
 - `undefined` if the function was called without `new`